A food distribution point in Moria Camp, Greece (2020). // Photo: MOTG

 Humanitarian agencies have experimented with a host of different solutions, yet a lasting and satisfactory solution remains elusive - there is a gap

-Advocacy coming out of a successful pilot can build evidence for localised food production & provide technical know-how for institutions to adopt these solutions
+A successful pilot can build evidence for localised food production & provide technical know-how for institutions to adopt these solutions